fac-members/fac-slides/src/slides/term-3/portfolio/index.md

 ---

+To begin EPA, you must get through the _Gateway_

+Gateway is a 2-week period where BCS will approve or deny your project start

+---

-When you enter EPA gateway you must submit:
+To enter gateway you must submit:

-- a 500-word project summary
+- a final project proposal
-- your portfolio
+- your completed portfolio
 - Evidence of Level 2 English
 - Evidence of Level 2 Maths
 - Sign-off from your employer

-So you should only start assessment when these are ready.

 ---

-Founders and Coders will support you throughout the lead up and during EPA gateway
+Founders and Coders will support you throughout the lead up and during EPA

 ---